Dynamic positioning: Dynamic positioning alarm and runout response for bell divers

-The basic response with a closed bell is similar to wet bell, but after stowing umbilicals, the hatch will be sealed so that internal pressure can be retained.
+The basic response with a closed bell is similar to that with a wet bell, but after stowing the umbilicals, the hatch will be sealed to retain internal pressure.
 The bell will be recovered as rapidly as possible in a red alert, and may be recovered if there is doubt that a yellow alert will be downgraded.

 Redundancy

-Redundancy is the ability to withstand, while on DP mode, the loss of equipment which is online, without losing position or heading.
+Redundancy is the ability to withstand, while in DP mode, the loss of equipment that is online, without losing position or heading.
 A single failure can be, amongst others: